 A lot of websites list documents that users have submitted themselves.
 You can do this by using the WordPress document library plugin with Gravity Forms.

-This works by creating an online form which people use to add documents.
+This works by creating an online form that people use to add documents.
 On submitting the form, this either adds it straight to your document library or holds it for moderation by an administrator.

-We've published a separate tutorial on how to set up front end document submission.
+We've published a separate tutorial on how to set up front-end document submission.

 How to track document downloads